rahmiy/OSCPv.2/redis/README.md

 I did have to fix the exp.c file
 <img width="1517" height="881" alt="image" src="https://github.com/user-attachments/assets/61685380-3582-40c1-b173-b0aadc4e7ad8" />
 So, for redis-rouge-server, remove the makefile and use exp.c to build the file.
 Now the exp.so is in the repo, but if you need a fresh one, replace the current one with this updated one.
 Not sure why it's having so many compile issues.
+I also included the exp.so file I remade just in case.

 ## Links
 Also made a blog post about it here: